akikodesu/CITS5504-DW-Project1/report.md

    - provides a macro-level view of where and when fatal accidents occur.
 2. bitre_fatalities_dec2024.xlsx
    - enables analysis of how demographic and situational factors influence accident outcomes.
-3. Total area (km²) in population density classes by capital city.csv
+3. Median age, sex ratio and broad age groups, by LGA, 2023.csv
-   - presents the total land area (in km²) of each Australian capital city categorized by population density classes (people per square kilometre)
+   - shows population counts by sex, sex ratios, median ages, and the distribution of residents across different age groups for various local government areas in 2023.

 ### Overall Architecture

-This data warehouse employs a **star schema**, consisting of one fact table **(Fact_Fatality)** and nine dimension tables.
-Each dimension **(Dim_Time, Dim_Date, Dim_DaynNight, Dim_Density, Dim_Holiday, Dim_Crash, Dim_Road, Dim_VehicleInvl, Dim_Victim)** is directly linked to the fat table via foreign keys, enabling multidimensional analysis and rapid aggregation.
+This data warehouse employs a **star schema**, consisting of one fact table **(fact_fatality)** and nine dimension tables.
+Each dimension **(dim_time, dim_date, dim_daynnight, dim_state_aging_level, dim_holiday, dim_crash, dim_road, Dim_vehicle_invl, dim_victim)** is directly linked to the fat table via foreign keys, enabling multidimensional analysis and rapid aggregation.

 ---